How to File a Complaint if you are a victim or target

 The CCRT Response Protocol is also shared through this flow chart.

-Summary information about reports of issues and incidents that degrade or threaten the campus climate can be found at this link.
+Summary information about reports of issues and incidents that degrade or threaten the campus climate can be found at this link (PDF).
 In addition, summaries of the CCRT’s analysis of campus trends may be found below.

 TO REPORT AN EMERGENCY, PLEASE DIAL 9-1-1